self-approval/app/README.md

    - `PRIVATE_KEY`: the contents of the private key you downloaded after creating the app.
 3. Run `npm install` to install the dependencies
 4. Run `npm build` to build the app.
-5. Run `npm start --port [PORT]` to start the app.
-You can change the port to any port number you want.
+5. Run `npm start` to start the app.
 6. Setup HTTPS and domain name for the app.
 You can use multiple ways to do this (e.g. Nginx & Certbot).

 ### Set the **Webhook URL**